frizensami/nus-timetable-optimizer/README.md

-# NUSMods Timetable Arranger - Web Version
+# NUSMods Timetable Optimizer - Web Version

 ## Objectives
 - Allow users to arrange their NUS timetable based on their specified constraints, e.g.,